BensonRen/Drone_based_solar_PV_detection/README.md

 ## Credit

-We would like to express special thanks for [Dr. Leslie Collins](https://ece.duke.edu/faculty/leslie-collins) for providing high level feedbacks.
+We would like to express special thanks for [Dr. Leslie Collins](https://ece.duke.edu/faculty/leslie-collins) for providing useful feedbacks and discussion.
 We also would like to thank [Dr. Bohao Huang](https://scholar.google.com/citations?user=TNgWs7oAAAAJ&hl=en&oi=ao) for his [MRS framework](https://github.com/bohaohuang/mrs) code, Mr. [Wei (Wayne) Hu](https://energy.duke.edu/leadership-staff/wei-wayne-hu) for his help in developing the code and discussion, [Mr. Trey Gowdy](https://energy.duke.edu/leadership-staff/trey-gowdy) for his helpful discussions and expertise in energy data and other energy fellows / mentors during the [Duke University Energy Data Analytics Ph.D.
 Student Fellowship Program](https://energy.duke.edu/energy-data-analytics-phd-student-fellows) for their suggestions, questions and comments!

 We also thank the [Duke Forest](https://dukeforest.duke.edu/) for their use of the UAV flight zone for data collection!